Rochester Americans

-The Rochester Americans (colloquially known as the Amerks) are a professional ice hockey team in the American Hockey League; the team is an owned and operated affiliate of the Buffalo Sabres.
-The team plays its home games in Rochester, New York, at the Blue Cross Arena at the War Memorial.
+The Rochester Americans (colloquially known as the Amerks) are a professional ice hockey team based in Rochester, New York.
+They are the American Hockey League affiliate of the National Hockey League's Buffalo Sabres.
+The team plays its home games at the Blue Cross Arena at the War Memorial.
 The Americans are the fourth oldest franchise in the AHL, and have the second longest continuous tenure among AHL teams in their current locations after the Hershey Bears.

 Rochester was awarded a new franchise in June 1956, when the Pittsburgh Hornets were forced to suspend operations after their arena, the Duquesne Gardens was razed in an urban renewal project.
 With the Hornets franchise in limbo until a new arena could be built, there was room in the league for a team in Rochester.

 The Americans' team colors are red, white and blue.
 The logo is a patriotic badge with "Americans" written in cursive script.
-The Americans have played for the Calder Cup 16 times.
-They have won six Cups: in 1965, 1966, 1968, 1983, 1987 and 1996.
-They have lost in the finals ten times: in 1957, 1960, 1967, 1977, 1984, 1990, 1991, 1993, 1999 and 2000.
+They have won the Calder Cup six times, and lost in the Cup finals ten times.